RcDevRIL/cesi_covid_19_tracker/README.md

 # License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the file [LICENSE.md] for more details.
 # Disclaimer
 This Flutter app was developed on Web platform for training purposes as I'm learning through application development with the Flutter Framework.
-Do not expect high quality UI & code :smile:
+Do not expect high quality UI & code:smile:

 I tried to keep the code acceptable but I'm pretty sure there are loads of things that could be done better!
-That's why we accept kind contributions :rocket:
+That's why we accept kind contributions:rocket:

-The web platform has still improvements to be made but the result is far from bad and with some tweaks you are able to adjust performance on scroll, image loading via network etc.
+The web platform has still improvements to be made but the result is far from bad and with some tweaks you are able to adjust performance on scroll, image loading via network etc.:white_check_mark:

-I tried to not use too much packages so I can learn to fix issues myself and develop things !
+I tried to not use too much packages so I can learn to fix issues myself and develop things !:muscle:

+Flutter for the win:blue_heart::rocket:

+Thanks for reading all the way through!:grin:

+Have fun coding !!:rocket::computer:

 [Flutter "get started"]: https://flutter.dev/get-started/
 [Github root]: https://github.com/RcDevRIL/cesi_covid_19_tracker/